Employment and employee benefits in Spain: overview

 IP rights created by an independent contractor belong to the contractor rather than the employer.
 Therefore, an employer should include an appropriate assignment of rights in an independent contractor's contract.

 A non-compete duty is implied during employment.
 In addition, the employer and employee can agree an exclusivity clause in the employment contract.
 This restricts employees from carrying out any work-related activities or jobs for any other employer or on their own account.
-The employees must be specifically compensated during the term of employment for agreeing to the exclusivity clause.
+The employees must be specifically and adequately compensated during the term of employment for agreeing to the exclusivity clause.

 Description.
 This is the official website of the Spanish Social Security.
 This website is updated daily and contains official information regarding employment conditions as well as many other labour related issues.